medi-torimorta/mythica/README.md

 Use the command `/datapack enable "mod/mythica:use_mythica_biomes"` and re-start the world to apply.
 Doing so will give you more control over what content are added to mythica/overworld separately.
 The datapack also adds the mythica biomes to some vanilla biome tags, but not to those enabling ruined portal and stronghold generation.
-(this was done considering nether/end return portals will not take you to mythica, but rather the overworld.
+(this was done considering nether/end return portals not taking you back to mythica, but rather the overworld.
 Feel free to add the tags yourself).

 Alternatively, you can cherry-pick some biomes to replace the overworld variants using your own datapack.
 see `data/mythica/worldgen/biome` for available biomes.